MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 ---
 title: 'Troubleshoot IP-HTTPS and IPSec for DirectAccess server troubleshooting'
-description: This article describes how to troubleshoot IP-HTTPS and IPSec for DirectAccess server troubleshooting. ms.date: 01/14/2022
+description: This article discusses how to troubleshoot IP-HTTPS and IPSec for DirectAccess server troubleshooting. ms.date: 01/14/2022
 author: Deland-Han
 ms.author: delhan